 1. Open Photoshop and click on ‘Edit’ located on the top ribbon.

 2. In the drop-down menu, locate ‘Preferences.’
 When you hover your mouse over it, a sub-menu will open up.
 In the sub-menu, click on ‘Scratch Disks…’.

 3. In the ‘Preference Menu’ pop up box, Scratch Disks setting will open up.
 This will confirm which storage drive serves as the scratch disk.

 How to Fix Scratch Disks Are Full Error in Photoshop

-Whether you get the error while opening Photoshop or performing a particular task, there are a few quick and easy ways to fix it.
+Whether you get the error while opening Photoshop or while performing a particular task in Photoshop, there are a few quick and easy ways to fix it.
 They range from deleting unnecessary data to clearing storage space to expand the existing space.
 Follow the methods mentioned below one by one until you find the one that fixes your situation.